1. Are you accepting new patients?

 8. Do you have online booking?

-Yes!
-Online booking is available to all of our patients.
+Online booking is available.
 This booking process requires your health card number and is private, quick and simple.
 Please click here to book an appointment online.

 9. What should I bring for my appointment/ how should I prepare?